Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.Deposit"></a>

 ### Deposit
-Deposit defines an amount of coins deposited into a hard module account
+Deposit defines an amount of coins deposited into a hard module account.

 | Field | Type | Label | Description |